anthonygauthier/jmeter-live-changes-config/README.md

 - [x] Modify properties
 - [x] Support for multiple `Thread Group`
 - [ ] Support for native distributed load testing
-- [ ] Support for distributed load testing through multiple injectors executing the same test
 - [x] Initial documentation of the REST API
 - [x] Restructure code-base so it's easier to read and maintain
 - [ ] Generate a Swagger (or some sort of API docs)
 - [ ] Publish version __1.0.0__ to [JMeter-Plugins](https://jmeter-plugins.org/)
+- [ ] Publish plugin to Maven Central

 ## Known issues/limitations